Gunmen free more than 1,800 inmates in attack on Nigerian prison

 “Preliminary investigations have revealed that the attackers... are members of the proscribed Indigenous People of Biafra (IPOB),” said Frank Mba, a spokesman for the Nigeria Police Force.

 IPOB wants independence for a region in southeast Nigeria it calls Biafra.
-One million people died in a 1967-70 civil war between the Nigerian government and secessionists in Biafra.
+One million people died in a 1967-70 civil war between the Nigerian government and secessionists there.

-Tensions have increased in the southeast in recent months in the wake of accusations that a paramilitary wing of IPOB, known as the Eastern Security Network (ESN), has been involved in clashes with the military.
+In recent months security in the region has deteriorated.
+Several police stations have been attacked since January, with large amounts of ammunition stolen and reports of the IPOB’s paramilitary wing, the Eastern Security Network (ESN), clashing with the military.

-But an IPOB spokesman told Reuters the group did not carry out the prison attack.
+But an IPOB spokesman told Reuters the group did not carry out the prison raid.

 “IPOB and ESN were not involved in the attack in Owerri, Imo state.
 It is not our mandate to attack security personnel or prison facilities,” the IPOB spokesman said in a phone call.